Vipinbadge10/computational-physics/README.md

 #### 2. Solving 2D Heat Equation using Finite Difference Method.
-Aim of this project is to study diffusion of heat in 2D space through Finite Difference Method and Visualization.
+The aim of this project is to study diffusion of heat in 2D space using Finite Difference Method and animating the result.

 The animation file for Heat Equation can be found- (https://drive.google.com/file/d/1dyRJPvkbFp7dXPHU5d8djUMQ2W3BAKGm/view?usp=sharing)